Visit San Antonio de Areco: A Traditional Gaucho Town near Buenos Aires

 If you want to dive deeper into a traditional experience, then look into a hotel in town.

-You can also look into staying in an estancia (a luxury farm that has been converted into accommodations).
+You can also look into staying in an estancia (a farm that has been converted into accommodations).
 These are typically all-inclusive experiences with very few rooms.

 Boliche de Bessonart Bar